warrenfalk/rocksdb-sharp/README.md

 Pre-built native binaries can be downloaded from the releases page.
 You may also build them yourself.

-(This is not a native C# library and the difficulty of a potential native C# library almost certainly far exceeds any usefulness of such a thing and so is not planned and will probably never exist).
+(This is only a high level (and low level) wrapper on the unmanaged library and is not a managed C# port of the rocksdb database.
+The difficulty of a potential managed port library almost certainly far exceeds any usefulness of such a thing and so is not planned and will probably never exist).

 This is now buildable on Windows thanks to the Bing team at Microsoft who are actively using rocksdb.
 Rocksdb-sharp should work on any platform provided the native unmanaged library is available.